hobbies for women in their 30s

 Exploring different places is one of the best ways to get to know yourself and your interests.

-Whether you travel alone or ask a friend to join, this hobby is a great way to learn about different cultures and new cuisines and try things you have never tried before.
+Whether you travel alone or ask a friend to join, this hobby is a great way to learn about different cultures, new cuisines, and try things you have never tried before.

 Joining a book club is a great way to meet new people and make time to read.
 Reading might be challenging to fit into your day if you have a busy schedule.
-Being a part of a book club allows you to have a scheduled time to pick up a book and share your interests.
+Being part of a book club provides a scheduled time to pick up a book and share your interests.

 Book clubs are also helpful with expanding your perspective as you listen to other people speak about their experience reading the book.